Haris16-code/BJH-OS/CONTRIBUTING.md

 <h1>👋 Contributing to BJH OS</h1>

 <p>Thank you for your interest in contributing to BJH OS!
-We welcome bug fixes, improvements, new features, and documentation contributions.
+We welcome bug fixes, improvements, new features, documentation contributions, and apps or games for the BJH OS Apps Market.
 This guide explains how to contribute effectively and safely.</p>

 <h2>1.
 Getting Started</h2>